-All gas pump exhausts must have a vent line leading to the atmosphere to prevent gas being vented into the beer storage area / account and creating a safety hazard, e.g. increasing the background $CO_2$ levels.
+All gas pump exhausts must have a vent line leading to the external atmosphere to prevent gas being vented indoors and creating a safety hazard, e.g. increasing the background CO2 levels.

 Gas pump exhausts must be vented using the following method: